 The 2022 Region 6 Continuum of Care Point in Time Count (PIT) reported a total of 210 persons experiencing homelessness.
 Of these individuals, 31 were children under the age of 18 and 6 were youths ages 18-24.
 Black or African American individuals were disproportionately represented, comprising 24.6% of the homeless population identified during the PIT Count while comprising only about 11.64% Muncie's population (2020 Census).
-This racial disparity increased from the 2021 PIT numbers where 17.89% of the homeless population identified as Black or African American.
-In the 2022 PIT count, 18.6% of individuals identified were unsheltered, 8.7% were chronically homeless, and 14.3% were survivors of domestic violence.
+This racial disparity increased from the 2021 PIT numbers where 17.89% of the homeless population identified were unsheltered, 8.7% were chronically homeless, and 14.3% were survivors of domestic violence.